 Join the top threads together, and wrap around a finger to keep them out of the way.

 Now it is time to go through and sort all of the beautiful copper leaf pieces.
 There are eight strands, so create 8 piles that will become the leaves for each strand.
 There are also 8 beads.
 I decided to have one bead per strand but you can arrange however you want.

-String your beads and copper leaves onto the each strand hanging down from the mobile.
+String your beads and copper leaves onto each strand hanging down from the mobile.
 The leaves are predrilled with two holes so it is a simple thread in and out to hold put them where you want on the wax linen thread.

 The beads are a bit more tricky.
-Thread the bead and slide into position about where you want it to be on the thread.
+Thread the bead and slide it into position about where you want it to be on the thread.
 Loop the thread back over the bead creating a circle around the bead.
 Squeeze and press the wax linen thread into itself so it looks and feels like one continuous thread.
-Slide the bead past the connection, separate the ends and the hold the bead in place as you pull the wax linen thread around the bead.
+Slide the bead past the connection, separate the ends, and hold the bead in place as you pull the wax linen thread around the bead.
 I know this step sounds confusing.
 Watch the video if you need more assistance.

 After all leaves and beads have been added, hold the mobile up and adjust the top strings in your hand until the rings are about level.
 Pinch all of the threads together and then tie around the smallest wooden loop and cut off any excess.

 The Copper Leaf Mobile is complete!

 All that's left is to find the perfect spot to hang it.